Foulest/RepairKit/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-**Before you submit this issue, please make sure you have done the following:**
+**Before you submit this, please make sure you have done the following:**

-- [ ] I am using the latest version of RepairKit
+- [ ] I am using the latest version of this project
-- [ ] I am using Windows 10 or higher as my operating system
+- [ ] I have checked the existing documentation for this project
 - [ ] I have searched the issue tracker for a similar issue
-- [ ] I have excluded RepairKit from my antivirus software
+- [ ] I am using Windows 10 or higher as my operating system

 **Describe the bug**
 A clear and concise description of what the bug is.